microsoft/Microsoft-OpenXR-Unreal/README.md

 # Installation

-## Installing the plugin from source
+## Installing the packaged plugin

+1. Download the Microsoft OpenXR plugin from the release page.
+1. If you have a Blueprint-only project then you will need to convert it to a C++ project.
+This can be done in the editor by going to File -> Add C++ Class, selecting "None" and creating the class with the default settings.
-1. Copy the contents of MsftOpenXRGame/Plugins to [YourUnrealProjectRoot]/Plugins.
+1. Extract the the contents of packaged Microsoft OpenXR plugin to [YourUnrealProjectRoot]/Plugins.
 The *Plugins* folder should be located at the root of your project, where the .uproject file is.
 Create it if it doesn't exist.
 1. If you are building the editor from Visual Studio, regenerate the Visual Studio solution file.